How to Wire a 3 Phase Air Compressor

 - Without getting too technical, a 3 phase electrical service panel will produce 3 separate lines of electrical power.
 A 120/240 volt single phase panel found at a home or shop can only provide up to two separate lines of power, therefore this type of electrical service could not provide the necessary power for a 3 phase motor.

-3 Phase Motor Circuits
+3 Phase Motor Starters and Control Circuits

 - As described above, a typical 3 phase motor circuit will have 3 separate insulated wire conductors for the power and the ground wire.
 A neutral wire is not required for a 3 phase motor.